Jelly-RDF/jelly-rdf.github.io/docs/specification/serialization.md

 ## Actors and implementations

-Jelly assumes there to be two actors involved in processing the stream: the producer (serializer) and the consumer (parser).
+Jelly-RDF assumes there to be two actors involved in processing the stream: the producer (serializer) and the consumer (parser).
 The producer is responsible for serializing the RDF data into the Jelly format, and the consumer is responsible for parsing the Jelly format into RDF data.

 Implementations may include only the producer, only the consumer, or both.

 ## Format specification

-The Jelly serialization format uses [Protocol Buffers version 3](https://protobuf.dev/programming-guides/proto3/) as the underlying serialization format.
+The Jelly RDF serialization format uses [Protocol Buffers version 3](https://protobuf.dev/programming-guides/proto3/) as the underlying serialization format.
 All implementations MUST use a compliant Protocol Buffers implementation.
 The Protocol Buffers schema for Jelly serialization is defined in `rdf.proto` ([source code]({{ git_proto_link('rdf.proto') }}), [reference](reference.md#rdfproto)).

-The Jelly format is a *stream* (i.e., an ordered sequence) of *stream frames*.
+The Jelly-RDF format describes a *stream* (i.e., an ordered sequence) of *stream frames*.
 The frames may be sent one-by-one using a dedicated streaming protocol (e.g., [gRPC](streaming.md), MQTT, Kafka) or written in sequence to a byte stream (e.g., a file or socket).
-When writing to a byte stream, the frames MUST be delimited – see the [delimited variant](#delimited-variant-of-jelly).
+When writing multiple frames to a byte stream, the frames MUST be delimited – see the [delimited variant](#delimited-variant-of-jelly).

 Jelly supports several distinct [physical types of streams](#physical-stream-types), and uses a simple and configurable compression mechanism using [lookup tables](#prefix-name-and-datatype-lookup-entries).